Save up to $700

 The VIA Rail Corridor is an excellent starting point for crafting a personalized travel experience.
 Depending on your interests, the local travel experts at Canadian Train Vacations can create an itinerary that highlights culture, history, food, or family-friendly activities.

-Break up your journey by staying overnight in key cities to fully immerse yourself in their attractions.
+We recommend breaking up your journey by staying overnight in key cities to fully immerse yourself in their attractions.
+You could spend a few days in Toronto, Quebec City, and Montreal.

 VIA Rail attendant converses with woman seated in train car